Switchgrass V International Conference:

 5:30 p.m. — Tour of Energy Farm/Group Photo

 THURSDAY, JULY 25: Workshop at Turner Hall, 1102 S. Goodwin Ave., Urbana

 Led by Arvid Boe, Professor of Agronomy, Horticulture & Plant Science, South Dakota State University; and Thomas Voigt, Professor of Crop Sciences, University of Illinois at Urbana-Champaign

-Particulars: Van transportation from Holiday Inn provided; breakfast will be available during Workshop
+Particulars: Van transportation from Holiday Inn provided; breakfast available during Workshop

-Description of Workshop: In a classroom setting, Boe and Voigt will introduce the vegetative features (e.g., growth habits and leaf features) used in grass identification.
-The vegetative features of several native and bioenergy grasses, including big bluestem, Indiangrass, switchgrass, prairie cordgrass, eulalia, and silver banner grass, will then be examined and described.
-As time permits, a trip to a U of I farm may be added to view native and bioenergy grasses in a field setting.
+Description of Workshop: In a classroom setting, Boe and Voigt introduced the vegetative features (e.g., growth habits and leaf features) used in grass identification.
+The vegetative features of several native and bioenergy grasses, including big bluestem, Indiangrass, switchgrass, prairie cordgrass, eulalia, and silver banner grass, were examined and described.

 Bios of Workshop Leaders: Voigt is an Emeritus Professor and Extension Specialist at the University of Illinois at Urbana-Champaign, and served in campus-based positions from August 1987 through December 2018.
 His research focused on perennial grasses — particularly on selecting and managing low-maintenance turfgrass cultivars, prairie grasses for golf course roughs, and bioenergy grasses used in combustion and cellulosic energy production.
 Voigt holds B.S., M.S., and Ph.D. degrees in Horticulture from the University of Illinois at Urbana-Champaign.
 Boe’s abstract may be found in his speaker info for Session 3.1 above.